wazuh/wazuh-documentation/source/amazon/services/supported-services/trusted-advisor.rst

       :align: center
       :width: 100%

 #.
 Click on the ``Create delivery stream`` button at the end of the page.
-The new Delivery stream will be created and it's details will be shown as follows:
+The new Delivery stream will be created and its details will be shown as follows:

     .. thumbnail:: ../../../images/aws/trusted-kinesis-7.png
       :align: center